Clemobrain/Clem_Portfolio/README.md

 I’ll also look for sponsors, paying special attention to non-pharmaceutical businesses.
 I’ll count the number of clinical studies that the top 10 sponsors outside the pharmaceutical industry have supported.
 Etc.

+# DATAFRAME Implementation

+---

+### Figure 1.4.0

+The ‘Conditions’ column is divided according to the delimiter that is defined for the specified file root (which is kept in `conditions_delimiter`).
+It then splits the resultant array into several rows, each of which has a single condition.
+This guarantees that any condition in a row that includes multiple conditions separated by the designed delimiter will have its own row.

+Then I counted the instances of each condition and organized the DataFrame based on the ‘conditions’ column, after which I ordered the result in descending using `.orderby`.

+In order to achieve the desired result, I filtered out unfilled conditions and displayed the top 5 rows without truncating the data.